henryhcliu/henryhcliu.github.io/_pages/about.md

 My research interests include the areas of **Robotics** and **Autonomous Driving**, with focus on:
 * Decision-making, Planning and Control for Autonomous Driving,
-* Dexterous Robot Manipulation with Open-vocabulary Commands, with the following technologies:
+* Dexterous Robot Manipulation with Open-vocabulary Commands,

+with the following technologies:
 * Large Multimodal Language Models,
 * Reinforcement learning and imitation learning,
 * Convex and non-convex optimization.

-I am always open to potential collaborations, feel free to contact me at <haichao.liu@connect.ust.hk>.
+I am always open to discussions or potential collaborations, please feel free to contact me at <haichao.liu@connect.ust.hk>.

 Publications
 ======